stashed/stash/docs/reference/stash_run.md

 ### Options

 ```
       --address string           Address to listen on for web interface and telemetry. (default ":56790")
   -h, --help                     help for run
       --kubeconfig string        Path to kubeconfig file with authorization information (the master location is set by the master flag).
       --master string            The address of the Kubernetes API server (overrides any value in kubeconfig)
+      --resync-period duration   If non-zero, will re-list this often.
+Otherwise, re-list will be delayed aslong as possible (until the upstream source closes the watch or times out. (default 5m0s)
       --scratch-dir emptyDir     Directory used to store temporary files.
 Use an emptyDir in Kubernetes. (default "/tmp")
 ```

 ### Options inherited from parent commands